 - Cover the paper entirely with paint!
 Let your child choose whether to use a paintbrush, paint dabbers, or both!

 - Step back and admire the beautiful tape resist word art!

+If you try the Painter’s Tape Word Art Activity, please let us know in the comments below.
 We love to see how other families do educational activities!
-Activities help both my daughter and I learn and retain many important Chinese characters while having fun!
+Activities help both my daughter and I learn and retain many important Chinese characters while having fun.

 Learning activities for every topic!